 Cute DIY Surprise Gift Box Cricut For Your Loved One (+ SVG)

-This DIY gift box is super easy to make.
-I’ve got a step by step instruction list for you to follow, and once you get the hang of it, you’ll be making and using these boxes all the time!
+This DIY gift box is super easy to make and the design means it has a built-in lid!
+I’ve got a step by step instruction list for you to follow, and once you get the hang of it, you’ll be making and using these boxes for gift ideas all the time!

 These gift boxes are perfect for little gifts such as gift cards, candies, love notes, and tons more!
-And these aren’t just for a special someone, but also for your kids.
+And these aren’t just for a special someone (husband, boyfriend, wife, girlfriend etc), but also for your kids.
 You can fill these with little jewels/treasures, stickers, kid-friendly candy, and other little treats that they would love.

 These boxes are a great way to remind someone how much you love them and are thinking of them. 🙂 Alright, let’s get right into it!